How to get the highest reputation score [Success Guide]

 For cold outreach, have fewer sending addresses per domain.
 Only one is the best.

-That's simple: if you have multiple sending addresses per domain, you multiply the volume of cold emails sent per day per domain.
+You multiply the volume of cold emails sent per day per domain.

 This leads to 2 consequences: